BakingQueen74

 Step by step

-For more broad bean recipe ideas, how about:
+For more broad bean recipe ideas, try these next time:

 • Broad bean and pea salad from My Fussy Eater